|English Curriculum Plan 2019 – 2021|

 Key Stage Three:

-At Key Stage Three we study modern authors alongside authors from the literary heritage and explore writing from different periods and genres.
-We look at the impact of the media and at ways to make a voice compelling.
+At Key Stage Three, we study modern authors alongside authors from the literary heritage and explore writing from different periods and genres.
+From Year 7, we gradually prepare our pupils for the skills they will require for the GCSE course and we view their time at Westwood as a five-year journey.

 Key Stage Four: